iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 > Completely bogus.
 It was a great idea but nobody is actively managing the server side of this app.
 So its ultimately doing more harm than good.<br> :date: __2021-02-10 05:25:41__

 > I tried to report my positive test result but couldn't get a code from them because they didn't have the record in their system.
 Not the fastest method for reporting something that spreads much faster<br> :date: __2021-02-08 01:04:45__

-> Zero notifications after 3 weeks?
-Cmon, that can't be accurate in SoCal!
-Sorry but I can't trust this app.<br> :date: __2021-02-06 23:45:25__

-> This is app is good for draining your battery, wasting your time, and providing a false sense of awareness or safety conscienceness.
-It NEVER NOTIFIED ME OF ANYTHING.
-I'm on the frontline, sick people dropping out all over, and nothing ever.
-Uninstalling, but first: this app is a waste of time.<br> :date: __2021-02-05 18:10:40__

-> The app doesn't work.
-I recently had a high risk exposure & self quarenteened.-thankfully testing neg during this time.
-The affected ind attempted to update their results in app numerous times.
-But couldn' get a code at all!
-They ended up calling people 2 notify them of their exposure.
-The app creates a false sense of security.
-People assume their environment is safe since they haven't seen an alert.
-This creates opportunity for careless mistakes and covid spread.
-Disappointed so far.<br> :date: __2021-02-05 14:25:29__

-> I HIGHLY doubt that I have not been near anyone that has or has had COVID.
-What's next?
-CA Pedophile Notify app that notifies you if you've been near a pedophile that is willing to register themselves on the app?<br> :date: __2021-02-05 12:00:55__

-> I have covid and there was never a response from this app.
-Don't use it<br> :date: __2021-02-03 11:28:06__

-> If you're infected, getting a code is next to impossible.
-I got through to get a code 3 days after my positive test.
-I'm an ER nurse.
-I keep my phone in my pocket at work.
-After 2 months & having contact with over a couple of hundred confirmed positive patients, I have never gotten a notification.
-My husband was notified of a potential exposure 2 days after I entered the notify code.
-The phones charge next to each other on the counter regularly.
-The app gives you a false sense of security.<br> :date: __2021-02-03 08:04:02__